Nadercr7/Big_O_Notation/README.md

 # Big_O_Notation

-This repository provides an in-depth exploration of Big O notation, helping users understand and visualize algorithm efficiency.
+This repository, created by **Nader Mohamed**, provides an in-depth exploration of Big O notation, helping users understand and visualize algorithm efficiency.
 Big O notation is essential in computer science as it describes the performance of an algorithm as the input size increases.
 With this guide, you’ll learn the fundamentals and see examples that illustrate common time complexities.

 ## 📘 Overview
 Big O notation allows us to: